HPQC-LABS/Book_About_Quadratization/README.md

 <hr>

 <b>This book would not have been possible without the additional contributors that have helped immensely:</b><br>
-Richard Tanburn, Nicholas Chancellor, Szilard Szalay, Elisabeth Rodriguez-Heck, Hou Tin Chau, Yudong Cao, Daniel Nagaj, Jacob Biamonte.
+Richard Tanburn, Nicholas Chancellor, Szilard Szalay, Elisabeth Rodriguez-Heck, Hou Tin Chau, Ka Wa Yip, Yudong Cao, Daniel Nagaj, Jacob Biamonte.